enactjs/my-theme/README.md

 #### Skins

 The `styles/skin.less` file sets up the named skins with their respective variables and color values.
+It uses a mixin (`applySkins` in `styles/mixins.less`) to match a classname that is equal to a component's `skin` prop, imports the skin colors and variables, then applies the ruleset provided.

 First, add the skin name, such as `neutron`, to `Skinnable/Skinnable.js`.
 ```javascript